 On a more practical matter – they begin to rely on themselves.
 You’re not there to tell them which way to go.
 They get to choose where they ride to, they get to go as fast or as slowly as they wish.
 Depending on how far off you allow them, they’re learning skills to cope with whatever happens along the way (we’ve gradually allowed our kids to venture further and further away as long as we keep in contact with a walkie-talkie.

 They can venture off as far as they can hear us through it).
 They get exercise, develop better reflexes, begin to learn traffic laws, and deal with traffic.
 It’s just not playtime!

-Preparedness Tips for Your Kids and Their Bikes
+Preparedness Tips for Your Kids when Learning to Ride a Bike

 - Safety first – good bike helmets and knowing how to fall go a long way in keeping them safe on two wheels

-- Practice riding in the park or empty fields
+- Practice riding in the park or on empty fields

 - Build a small PVC trailer to practice pulling light loads (heck – they’ll love it to hall supplies to build a fort in their special place!)

 - Build endurance by going on long bike rides during the weekend, touring areas you don’t know, and learning to navigate